NEWS FROM ARTIST KEVIN CARON

 NEW IN THE STUDIO

-Kevin's newest sculpture that grew simply out of his very active imagination, High Simmer, made its debut at the inaugural Sculpture Tucson art show.
-It is slated to be featured in Phoenix Home & Garden magazine in July in a fun new feature.
+Kevin's other recent sculpture that grew simply out of his very active imagination, High Simmer, made its debut at the inaugural Sculpture Tucson art show.
+It is slated to be featured in Phoenix Home & Garden magazine this September.
 Meanwhile, see the official photo of this striking sculpture on its own page.

 In his 3D-printing practice, Kevin recently finished the luminous sculpture Spectre, which will debut this summer at the Five15 Arts' Seventh Annual Five15 to the Fifth art show.
 "This piece printed flawlessly and easily," says Kevin.
 "That's not always true, so this was a pleasure."
 See more photos of Spectre on its own page.